dropmeaword/ws-websmugglers-ref/PITCHME.md

 ### getting our workstation ready
 flashing the firmware: loading micropython into the Wemos D1 mini Pro

-You will need to download a binary file from the [micropython downloads area](http://micropython.org/download/) named `esp8266-20171101-v1.9.3.bin`.
+You will need to download a binary file from the micropython downloads area: http://micropython.org/download/ named `esp8266-20171101-v1.9.3.bin`.
 This file contains a new firmware for the ESP8266 chipset that implements the core of python.
 +++
 ### getting our workstation ready
 You will need a terminal emulator for the next few steps, Linux and OSX come with one: `screen`.

 Windows lacks a terminal emulation program so you need a third party program like PuTTY.
-You can download it from (PuTTY's homepage)[https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html].
+You can download it from (PuTTY's homepage: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html.
 ---
 ### Working with micropython
 interacting with the board through micropython code using the serial REPL